LisiLisenok/Chime/scheduling.md

 ## Time scheduling.

-Executing periodic or delayed actions in Vert.x is performed with [one-shot and periodic timers](http://vertx.io/docs/vertx-core/java/#_executing_periodic_and_delayed_actions).
+Vert.x executes periodic and delayed actions with [one-shot and periodic timers](http://vertx.io/docs/vertx-core/java/#_executing_periodic_and_delayed_actions).
 This is the base for time scheduling and reach feature extension must be rather interesting.
 Be notified at certain date / time, take into account holidays,